Jay Y. Gillenwater: Societies and memberships

 Gillenwater was trustee and examiner for the American Board of Urology, president of the American Board of Urology (1987-1988), president of the American Urological Association from (1991-1992), and chairman of the Education Committee and of the Research Committee of the American Urological Association.
 He served on the National Institutes of Health Advisory Council of Diabetes, Digestive, and Kidney Diseases, and is currently president of the American Foundation for Urologic Diseases.
 He was editor the Year Book of Urology, associate editor of the Journal of Urology, and editor of Investigative Urology, he also served on the editorial board of Urology and the American Journal of Kidney Diseases.

 Gillenwater married Shirley Brockman, also from Kingsport, in 1955, and they have three children Linda, Ann and Jay Merritt.
-He is the author of “Adult and Pediatric Urology”, regarded as a standard urologic textbook.
+He is the co-author of the textbook “Adult and Pediatric Urology”.

 Awards

 Gillenwater is an internationally recognized and awarded academic.
 He is recipient of the Russell and Mary Scott Award by the American Urological Association, the Annual Chicago Urological Society, the Charles C. Higgins Visiting Professorship from the Department of Urology at The Cleveland Clinic Foundation in 1988, the 1994 Distinguished Alumnus Award by The University of Tennessee College of Medicine Alumni Association, the Ramon Guitars Award by the American Urological Association, 1999, the Hugh Hampton Young Award for the study of urologic diseases, The Presidential Founders Award, 2004 by The American Foundation for Urologic Disease, and the Valentine Medal.